PratikKanthe/CSS-Starter/README.md

 # CSS-Starter-Template
- This is a css staring boiler plate template
+ This is a CSS staring boiler plate template